 |Photograph shot from the entrance of the room where Lincoln died.
 The bed Lincoln died in would have been located in the bottom right-hand corner of this photo.|

-When the U.S. government acquired the Petersen House in 1896—the government’s first purchase of a historic home—Oldroyd continued living in the house and served as curator.
+When the U.S. government acquired the Petersen House in 1896—the government first purchased a historic home—Oldroyd continued living in the house and served as curator.

 |Osborn Oldroyd in front of the Lincoln Museum in the Petersen Boarding House in 1925|